 Once you smell real leather then you can easily recognize the smell for a lifetime because it is unique.

 5. Water absorbance test:

 Real leather has its own uniqueness to absorb water due to the presence of pores.
 Dark patches will be visible where moisture presents until water evaporates.
 Just put the 1-2 drops of water on the surface of leather, if it absorbs then it means it’s real.
-If water drops remain at the surface then definitely synthetic leather present.
+If water drops remain at the surface then it is definitely synthetic leather.